Burn

 If your child has any of the following:

-• A burn covering an area larger than the size of your child’s hand
+• A burn larger than the size of your child’s hand

 • Blistered skin at the site of the burn